 MacMillan is currently working with nine Manyoshu scholars on a decade-long project to translate the entire collection into English.

 "This morning, we translated five poems over Zoom, and we'll be working on more this evening.
-With over 4,500 poems spread across 20 volumes, it's a massive undertaking," explains Macmillan.
+With over 4,500 poems spread across 20 volumes, it's a massive undertaking," explains MacMillan.

 "The makurakotoba [figures of speech used in traditional poetry] are particularly tricky," he says with a wry smile.
 Yet, despite the challenge, he seems to be enjoying the process.

-In addition, MacMillan is spearheading a project aiming to install signs at Manyoshu monuments throughout Japan with English translations, modern Japanese interpretations, and explanatory notes.
+In addition, MacMillan is spearheading a project to install signs at Manyoshu monuments throughout Japan with English translations, modern Japanese interpretations, and explanatory notes.

 "There are over 2,300 monuments across the country, but many are difficult to read due to the cursive script.
 I want to make them more accessible."
 He also hopes this initiative will enhance their value as a tourism resource.